April 4-5, 2018Sophomore Retreat invites each sophomore:

 - “Journey of Maturation” - a character growing and/or strengthening relationships with members of his family

 Please let any of us know if you have any questions.
-A strength of this particular retreat is the relationship that we are entering into with you to help create what we believe will be a memorable and important experience.
-For that, we offer you our sincere gratitude.
+We are grateful to you for helping us create what we believe will be a memorable and important experience.